top of page

 View+from+the+Mountain+BRIGHTER.jpeg

-The education program takes the form of a mat building, encouraging contemplation, introspection, and focus.
+The education program takes the form of a matte building, encouraging contemplation, introspection, and focus.
 The office program takes the form of a linear bar, maximizing access to light, air, and view, while forming a gateway and front façade for visitors.
 The office building projects dramatically from the hillside, allowing the roof to function as a spectacular observation deck for tourists and visitors to the park.
 The exhibition spaces are conceived as distinct objects linked through the spine which doubles as the commemorative space and links all the project programs: alternating with amenities and special exhibition spaces and maximizing view and integration with the natural landscape.
 The three permanent exhibition spaces assume self-similar iconic forms, giving the project a distinctive appearance from afar.

 Circulation Diagram.jpg